NLP-Final-Projects/Spoiler-Alert/README.md

 These models were fine-tuned on the IMDB Spoiler dataset to generate concise, non-spoiler summaries while retaining the essence of the movie’s storyline.

+# Project Results

+In the generation task, our models—BART, LED, BigBird, and LongT5—successfully generated spoiler-free summaries and reviews, maintaining the plot’s essence without revealing key details.
+In the classification task, using LSTM, BERT, and RoBERTa, we accurately detected spoiler reviews, achieving high precision and recall.
+These results highlight the effectiveness of our approach in both tasks.

 # Requirements